Tax Restructuring definition

 Tax Restructuring means, collectively, the Intellectual Property Reorganization, the Principal-Commissionaire Reorganization and the Tax Reorganization (each as defined on Schedule 1.01(d)).

-Tax Restructuring means any reorganizations and other activities related to tax planning and tax reorganization (as determined by Holdings in good faith) entered into after the date hereof so long as such Tax Restructuring does not impair the guarantee in any material respect and is otherwise not adverse to the holders in any material respect.
+Tax Restructuring means any reorganizations and other activities related to tax planning and tax reorganization (as determined by the Issuer in good faith) entered into after the Issue Date so long as such Tax Restructuring does not (1) materially impair (i) the ability of the Issuer and the Guarantors to make anticipated principal or interest payments on the Notes, (ii) any Guarantees or (iii) the security interests of the Collateral Agent on behalf of holders of the Notes, in each case, taken as a whole, or (2) cause material adverse Tax consequences to the holders of the Notes.

-Tax Restructuring means any reorganization and other activity related to tax planning and tax reorganization (as determined by the Company in good faith) entered into after the Issue Date so long as such reorganization or other activity does not materially impair the rights of the holders of the Notes.
+Tax Restructuring means any reorganization and other activity related to tax planning and tax reorganization (as determined by the Issuer in good faith) entered into after the Issue Date so long as such reorganization or other activity does not materially impair the rights of the holders of the Notes.

-Tax Restructuring means any reorganizations and other transactions entered into among the Borrower and/or its Restricted Subsidiaries for tax planning (as determined by the Borrower in good faith) entered into after the Closing Date so long as such reorganizations and other transactions do not impair the value of the Collateral, when taken as a whole, or the value of the Guarantees, taken as a whole, in any material respect and is otherwise not adverse to the Lenders in any material respect and after giving effect to such reorganizations and other transactions, the Borrower and its Restricted Subsidiaries otherwise comply with Section 9.14.
+Tax Restructuring means any reorganizations and other transactions entered into among the Borrower and/or its Restricted Subsidiaries for tax planning (as determined by the Borrower in good faith) entered into after the Closing Date so long as such reorganizations and other transactions do not impair the value of the Collateral, when taken as a whole, or the value of the Guarantees, taken as a whole, in any material respect and are otherwise not adverse to the Lenders in any material respect and after giving effect to such reorganizations and other transactions, the Borrower and its Restricted Subsidiaries otherwise comply with Section 9.14.

 Tax Restructuring means any reorganizations and other activities related to tax planning and tax reorganization (as determined by the Borrower Representative in good faith) entered into after the Effective Date so long as such Tax Restructuring does not materially impair the Guarantee or the security interests of the Lenders taken as a whole; provided that, if such Permitted Reorganization involves Loan Parties with assets included in the Borrowing Base, upon the consummation of such Tax Restructuring, the Borrower Representative shall have delivered to the Administrative Agent a Borrowing Base Certificate recomputing the Borrowing Base on a pro forma basis after giving effect to such Tax Restructuring.